 After the political thriller Ramaleela, Dileep is back with the historical satire movie Kammara Sambhavam, directed by debutant Rathish Ambat.

-The real life story narrated by Kammaran is shown in the first half of the movie.
-How Pulikesi turns the biopic into a fabricated mass entertainer and how it influences common people form the gist of Kammara Sambhavam.
+The first half shows the real life incidents narrated by Kammaran.
+How Pulikesi turns the biopic into a fabricated mass entertainer influencing common people form the gist of Kammara Sambhavam.

 Performances in Kammara Sambhavam